lorin/booknotes/dynamics-in-action.md

 ### Part I

-- analysis of major warhorses of contemporary
+- analysis of major warhorses of contemporary action theory
 - demonstrates that action theory rests on two mistaken views of cause & expalnaation
 - this causes problems